Instrucions to authors

 The names of the authors may only be added, deleted or rearranged on the express request of the corresponding author, in the event the article is accepted.

-Once the article has been published, the list of authors may only be altered on the submission of a letter of correction published in a subsequent edition of Rev Mex Neuroci.
+Once the article has been published, the list of authors may only be altered on the submission of a letter of correction published in a subsequent edition of Rev Mex Neurociencia.

 ETHICS